 Appropriate arrangements are made to safeguard Boarders at the School.
 These include having regard to the National Minimum Standards for Boarding and following recommended procedures in respect of the recruitment and induction of all staff with responsibility for Boarders.
 If the DSL is not available, both the Headmaster and the Head of the Prep School live on the School site and have the required DSL training.
 All persons visiting boarding accommodation (e.g. visitors, outside delivery and maintenance personnel) are kept under sufficient staff supervision to prevent them gaining substantial unsupervised access to Boarders or their accommodation.
 The Boarding Housemasters are members of the pastoral team which meets regularly to discuss concerns about individual pupils as the need arises.
 Additionally, the Deputy Head (Pastoral) meets fortnightly with the Housemasters to discuss boarding matters.
-Boarding staff are aware of the potential for child-on-child abuse in the boarding houses and of the potential for inappropriate pupil relationships and will follow the procedures outlined in this policy accordingly.
+Boarding staff are aware of the potential for child-on-child abuse in the procedures outlined in this policy accordingly.
 As well as the pastoral support network in school, boarders have access to an independent listener.